rosin-project/rxros2/rxros2_cpp_examples/README.md

 # RxROS2 C++ Examples

-This folder contains the RxROS2 C++ examples.
+This package contains the RxROS2 C++ examples.

 The purpose of the examples are to
 1. demonstrate how a RxROS2 C++ project is setup and build.